Professional-grade ceramic (Si02) coating

 Using any of Greenway's premium soaps is an excellent way to maintain the vehicle surface.
 Using household dish detergents or other harsh cleaning agents is not recommend for the coating.
 While the coating is very resistant to many detergents, certain ingredients can shorten the coating's lifespan.
 Using Greenway's RMB is the optimal choice for extending the life of the coating.
 RMB will add gloss and a thin layer of ceramic every time you wash your vehicle.
 RMB is concentrated, cost-effective, and speeds up the drying process.

 Since your vehicle is coated, no waxing or hand-applied sealants are now necessary to use.
-If you decide to remove the coating, machine polishing using a light correcting cream or a microfiber hand application will be required.
-While Element Shield is exceptionally durable, it can be removed much easier than the long term (3 plus year) coatings.
-This allows the end-user to try different combinations of polishes before applying the coating.
-This can alter the appearance of your vehicle once it is coated.
+If you decide to remove the coating, it will require removing the coating by machine polishing using a light correcting cream or a microfiber hand application.
+While Element Shield is exceptionally durable; removal is much easier than the long term (3 plus year) coatings.
+An easier removal process allows the end-user to try different combinations of polishes before applying the coating.
+Trying different combinations of polishes can alter the appearance of your vehicle once it is coated.
 Using Element Shield is also an excellent way to provide long term protection without spending 1,000 dollars or more on a professionally applied coating.

 Make sure to inform customers of the dry time.
-This is crucial to allow the coating to cure fully.
+Dry time is crucial to allow the coating to cure fully.